-That is because explainer videos help e-commerce businesses reach their customers in a more efficient way.
+That is because explainer clips help e-commerce businesses reach their customers in a more efficient way.

 Explainer videos focus on product and service.

-Unlike copywriting, explainer videos focus on the product you’re selling.
+Unlike copywriting, these video clips focus on the product you’re selling.
 Copywriting, on the other hand, requires a few paragraphs to build the right momentum for pitching your product.

 With that said, the core element that makes an explainer video great is the script.
-To write a compelling script for your explainer video, you need to pay attention to these 6 details:
+To write a compelling script for your explainer, you need to pay attention to these 6 details:

 - Diction : Choose words that can be visualized easily.